zhang-shuqin/zhang-shuqin.github.io/_pages/about.md

 My research interests mostly relate to the dimension theory of fractal sets and measures.
 During my phD, I was mainly working on multifractal and Fourier properties of inhomogeneous self-similar measures.

-My email address is 'zhangshuqin@fudan.edu.cn'.
+My email address is zhangshuqin'AT'fudan'DOT' edu'DOT'cn

 Preprints
 ======